 Paul’s public law practice covers areas which principally affect individuals, and areas principally affecting business.
 Paul’s current practice includes significant Brexit-related work, which includes aspects of both.
 He is ranked in the legal directories as a leading junior in administrative and public law and immigration law .

-In respect of areas affecting individuals, Paul has particular expertise in:
+Of public law areas affecting individuals, Paul has particular expertise in:

 Notable and recent cases in these areas include: